 The Raspberry Pi is extremely minimalistic and does not come in a protective case.
 This is fine for development work, but presents an issue for day-to-day use.
-There are hundreds of cases available, but here some examples of what others are using in their OpenAPS builds.
+There are hundreds of cases available, but here is an example of what others are using in their OpenAPS builds.